pote/chronicler/README.md

 Stories are one of the two building blocks of Chronicler applications, in practice they are little more than a collection of Routes and some convenience methods to glue your application together.

+### `story.Register(*Route)`

+The `Register` method adds a route to the route stack of a given Story.

+It's important to note that the order of registration is highly relevant: whenever a route is matched Chronicler will take that path through the code and Routes that come after the matched one will not even be evaluated.
+This means that it's recommended to register more explicit Routes first and leave the more generic ones last.

+### `story.Explore(http.ResponseWriter, *http.Request)`

+The `Explore` method will look for matching routes in the stack and run the `Perform` method in the first route that matches.

+### `story.Serve(string)`

+`Serve` is called on the main story where all requests are routed, in Chronicler's jargon we call this story the **saga**, but you don't really need to remember that. :)

 ## Routes

 Routes are what makes your application tick: they will take your request further into your stack and/or execute code, sometimes modifying the original request before passing it along.